Néstor Araujo

-Néstor Alejandro Araujo Razo (born 29 August 1991) is a Mexican professional footballer who plays as a centre-back for Liga MX club América.
+Néstor Alejandro Araujo Razo (born 29 August 1991) is a Mexican professional footballer who plays as a centre-back for Liga Portugal 2 club Chaves.
 He is an Olympic gold medalist.

 Araujo began his career with Cruz Azul in 2010, and played with the club for three years before joining Santos Laguna.
 At Santos, he played in over 100 matches, winning the Liga MX twice.
 He moved overseas to play for Celta de Vigo, spending four years there before returning to Mexico to join Club América.

 He competed internationally since 2011: Araujo played at the 2011 Copa America, 2012 Toulon Tournament, Copa America Centenario, and the 2017 FIFA Confederations Cup.
 He was on the Mexico team at the 2012 Summer Olympics that won the gold medal.

 Club career

 Cruz Azul

 Araujo joined Cruz Azul's youth academy in 2007, making his way through the Cruz Azul Premier team and the under-20s.
 For the Clausura 2009 season, Araujo was registered to Cruz Azul Hidalgo squad, but did not played a single match.

 In 2010, Enrique Meza promoted Araujo to the first team.
 On 19 September, he made his Primera División debut for Cruz Azul, playing 90 minutes in the 3–0 home victory against Querétaro.